zxlearningdeep/ADGCN-project/README.md

 **Abstract:**
 ---
 Detecting abnormal users in social networks is crucial for protecting user privacy and preventing criminal activities.
-However, existing graph learn- ing methods have limitations.
-Unsupervised methods focus on topological anomalies and may overlook user characteristics, while supervised methods re- quire costly data annotations.
+However, existing graph learning methods have limitations.
+Unsupervised methods focus on topological anomalies and may overlook user characteristics, while supervised methods require costly data annotations.
 To address these challenges, we propose a weakly supervised framework called Anomaly Detection Graph Convolutional Network (ADGCN).
-Our model includes three modules: information-preserving com- pression of user features, collaborative mining of global and local graph infor- mation, and multi-view weakly supervised classification.
-We demonstrate that ADGCN generates high-quality user representations using minimal labeled data and achieves state-of-the-art performance on two real-world social network da- tasets.
+Our model includes three modules: information-preserving compression of user features, collaborative mining of global and local graph information, and multi-view weakly supervised classification.
+We demonstrate that ADGCN generates high-quality user representations using minimal labeled data and achieves state-of-the-art performance on two real-world social network datasets.
 Ablation experiments and performance analyses show the feasibility and effectiveness of our approach in practical scenarios.

 **Dataset:**